HindyLambrozo/docs.particular.net/servicecontrol/creating-config-file.md

 Warning: If the `ServiceControl/Port` setting is changed and the `ServiceControl/DbPath` setting is not set then the path of the embedded RavenDB is changed.
 Refer to [Customize RavenDB Embedded Location](configure-ravendb-location.md).

+#### ServiceControl/DatabaseMaintenancePort

+The port to bind the RavenDB when in maintenance mode or [RavenDB is exposed](creating-config-file.md#troubleshooting-servicecontrolexposeravendb).
+This setting is only applicable from Version 2 and above.

+Type: int

+Default: `33334`.

 #### ServiceControl/VirtualDirectory

 The virtual directory to bind the embedded HTTP server to, modify to bind to a specific virtual directory.